SimoneTestino/SimoneTestino/content/ColivingLiguria/People/Openings/Roles/Photographer.md

 ### Equipment & Resources
 * **Bring Your Own:** It is appreciated if you can bring your own equipment, at least initially.
-* **Project-Funded Gear:** We have the possibility to purchase necessary photography and video equipment using our [[Bando Pubblico Fesr 2021-2027.
-OS 1.3]] grant funds.
+* **Project-Funded Gear:** We have the possibility to purchase necessary photography and video equipment using our [[FESR Azione 1.3.3.
+EU Grant]] grant funds.
 * **Ownership:** The ownership of any equipment purchased by ColivingLiguria can be negotiated (it can be sole ownership of either party or shared).

 ### The Ideal Candidate